-For details on provisions for abandonment and restoration, refer to Note 10.
-Provisions are also recorded for various litigation and potential disputes.
-Refer also to Note 21.2.
+Other current provisions consist of provisions for liabilities and charges and include provision for abandonment and restoration, refer to Note 10 and litigation and other, refer to Note 21.2.

 15. LABOUR AND RELATED EXPENSES

 Labour and related expenses are comprised of the following: